 I examine the elements of Gandhi’s critique of modern civilization, noting his emphasis on an evolved ethical and spiritual self for creating an alternative perspective of a better world.
 I continue to explore the idea of swadharma, where one does not have to await a social revolution to create better societies, and, that a better world cannot be sustained without work on the self.
 Swaraj (self-rule) has to be experienced by each person for themselves, and to further add that ‘real home rule is self-rule or self-control.’
 My inspiration is akin to a micro-organism school of fish where trillions collaborate together undersea, displacing water to create ocean currents and waves.
 I examine the idea of ‘collective impact’ or ‘collectiveness’ in societies that are evolved ethically and spiritually, to bring social changes for better alternate societies.
 In this exhibition, I am attempting to, in essence, build an “aquarium of fish” with ajrakh printing, natural dyes and needlework in an installation where shades of blue khadi fabric symbolize the water body that is the genesis of the beginning and end of life

-I was invited to read papers for national-international conferences on titles ‘Gandhi’s thought leadership in relevance to the 21st century through textile art and installations’, Salt and Indigo : A visual Translation of Colonial India and Lincoln Gandhi and Obama: A visual dialogue in miniature style of paintings.
+I am invited to read papers for national-international conferences on titles ‘Gandhi’s thought leadership in relevance to the 21st century through textile art and installations’, Salt and Indigo : A visual Translation of Colonial India and Lincoln Gandhi and Obama: A visual dialogue in miniature style of paintings.
 The new academic works were created in miniature painting style and are installed as permanent exhibits at International Lincoln Centre, Shreveport, USA